These recommendations are about exploring the outdoors, discovering new things, and spending quality family time together—making memories.

 The drive to Punakaiki itself should be its own stand-alone recommendation!
 Voted one of the top ten coastal drives in the World, the Great Coast Road is home to the famous Pancake Rocks and Blowholes.
 A spectacular 45 minute drive north of Greymouth along SH6 will have you arrive in the small coastal settlement of Punakaiki where you and your family will experience one the West Coast’s most impressive natural wonders!

-This paved easy walking track loops around a limestone landscape of pancake-shaped rock formations, blowholes and surge pools – these are particularly impressive around high tide.
+This paved, easy-walking track loops around a limestone landscape of pancake-shaped rock formations, blowholes, and surge pools—particularly impressive at high tide.

-Allow 20-45 minutes to do the whole track as there are some good interpretation panels to learn about the geology of the area and a fun one where the kids can have a go at trying to make out the ‘faces’ in the rock formations as described on one of the panels near the end of the track.
+Allow 20-45 minutes to do the whole track.
+There are some good interpretation panels to learn about the area’s geology and a fun one where the kids can try to make out the ‘faces’ in the rock formations, as described on one of the panels near the end of the track.

 With the exception of an optional short section with steps, the walk is suitable for wheelchairs and prams